-If you’ve got a smelly garbage disposal, why not try these cute DIY Garbage Disposal Deodorizers from Bitz & Giggles?
+If you’ve got a smelly garbage disposal and some baking soda, why not try these cute DIY Garbage Disposal Deodorizers from Bitz & Giggles?

 My mom swears by Spray N Wash, and it is good, but I run out of it forget to buy it all the time.